 2) Mulberry Waldorf School - A free playgroup Wednesday and Thursday afternoons.
 Discussions, songs and tea.

 3) Ontario Early Years Centre - A variety of free playgroups throughout the city at various locations for various age groups.

 4) Music Together - A paid music program (well worth the investment!) for babies up to older children.

-7) Breastfeeding Drop In at Community Midwives of Kingston - Friday's from 10-12, stop in with lactation consultant Karen or Alanna for help or just to hang out.
+6) Breastfeeding Drop In at Community Midwives of Kingston - Friday's from 10-12, stop in with lactation consultant Kaz, Jennifer, or Alanna for help or just to hang out.

-8) Mom and Baby Yoga - With Samatva, Feel Yoga or Life Yoga.
-While I can't guarantee this will be everyone's cup of tea (to me personally it seems like torture, trying to get your baby to lay still while you maneuver into downward dog), many moms love this activity.
+7) Mom and Baby Yoga - With Samatva, Feel Yoga or Life Yoga.
+While I can't guarantee this will be everyone's cup of tea, many moms love this activity.

 I hope these activities help you negotiate the long days of those early months of parenting.
 It is wonderful to get out and find your tribe or your people.
 There are so many options in our city that you are bound to find a group of moms to connect with and share your poop stories with, because lets be honest, our partners just don't quite understand.